Connect Shopify locations to Sumtracker warehouses

-Click on Settings for the store and go to the Warehouse Connections tab on the channel details page.
+To check your connections, click on the channel card and go to the Warehouse Connections tab on the channel details page.

 For each store location, you have two choices: